Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

 \subsubsection{Bandwidth}

-This metric corresponds to the frequency bandwidth in which a technology or device operates, e.g., harvests sufficient energy in the case of RF-EH networks.
-A special case of interest is in IRS-assisted networks, where there is the so-called bandwidth of influence (BoI), which indicates the frequency range in which, any wave hitting the RIS, will be reflected \cite{D24}.
+This metric corresponds to the frequency region in which a technology or device operates, e.g., harvests sufficient energy in the case of RF-EH networks.
+Note that for some communication systems, especially those with frequency hopping (e.g., BLE or LoRa), there might be two different bandwidth notations: i) signal bandwidth referring to the bandwidth of one channel and ii) system bandwidth referring to the bandwidth of all channels used by the system.
+Another special case of interest is in IRS-assisted networks, where there is the so-called bandwidth of influence (BoI), which indicates the frequency region in which, any wave hitting the IRS, will be reflected \cite{D24}.
 The corresponding EER metric is given in Hz/W.